axoflow/axosyslog-core-docs/content/docs/chapter-parsers/python-parser/_index.md

 ## The init (self, options) method (optional)

-The {{% productparam "abbrev" %}} application initializes Python objects only when it is started or reloaded.
-That means it keeps the state of internal variables while {{% productparam "abbrev" %}} is running.
+The {{% param "product.abbrev" %}} application initializes Python objects only when it is started or reloaded.
+That means it keeps the state of internal variables while {{% param "product.abbrev" %}} is running.
 The `init` method is executed as part of the initialization.
 You can perform any initialization steps that are necessary for your parser to work.
 For example, if you want to perform a lookup from a file or a database, you can open the file or connect to the database here, or you can initialize a counter that you will increase in the `parse()` method.

 The return value of the `init()` method must be `True`.
-If it returns `False`, or raises an exception, {{% productparam "abbrev" %}} will not start.
+If it returns `False`, or raises an exception, {{% param "product.abbrev" %}} will not start.

 `options`: This optional argument contains the contents of the `options()` parameter of the parser object as a Python dict.